fliot/scrapy-ninja-proxies/README.rst

 Customization
 -------------

-``scrapy-rotating-proxies`` keeps track of working and non-working proxies, and re-checks non-working from time to time.
+``scrapy-ninja-proxies`` keeps track of working and non-working proxies, and re-checks non-working from time to time.

 Detection of a non-working proxy is site-specific.
-By default, ``scrapy-rotating-proxies`` uses a simple heuristic: if a response status code is not 200, response body is empty or if there was an exception then proxy is considered dead.
+By default, ``scrapy-ninja-proxies`` uses a simple heuristic: if a response status code is not 200, response body is empty or if there was an exception then proxy is considered dead.